Neighbourhood health and Integrated Neighbourhood Teams

 The Government has said local neighbourhood health centres will relieve pressure on overstretched hospitals and provide cutting edge, personalised care.
 They will not only bring historically hospital-based services into the community – diagnostics, post-operative care and rehabilitation support – but will also offer services like debt advice, employment support and stop smoking or weight management, all of which will help tackle issues which affect people’s health.

-Resources to support LPCs with local system stakeholder discussions
+Resources to support LPCs and INT leads with local system stakeholder discussions

 Long read – Community pharmacy a vital partner in neighbourhood health (existing services) (Word)